Carol A. Carbonaro, Ph.D., SM, MLSCM (ASCP)

 Rosemont, IL 60018-5119

-In the Master of Science in Clinical Laboratory Sciences program, students will receive their didactic study at New York Medical College and clinical laboratory training at hospitals within the Westchester Medical Center Health Network.
+In the Master of Science in Clinical Laboratory Sciences program, students will receive their didactic study at New York Medical College and clinical laboratory training at area hospitals.
 Federal financial aid is available to U.S. students during the first year when they are taking 41.5 academic credits.
 Federal financial aid is not available during the second year, when the student is writing their literature review (0 credits).

 Applicants must have obtained a baccalaureate or higher degree in the sciences, prior to the start of the program, from an accredited U.S. college or university or from a recognized foreign institution.
 Critical courses which the applicant should have taken, and done well, include: